 All who wish to major in education, or who wish to seek licensure, must be formally admitted to the teacher preparation program after completing the prerequisite requirements.
 These requirements must be met prior to enrolling in upper-level education or subject-specific methods courses and in the teaching internship.
-Transfer students considering a major in education should meet with the director of administrative services of the School of Education to assess eligibility.
+Transfer students considering a major in education should meet with the Dean of the School of Education to assess eligibility.
 Admission to the university neither implies nor guarantees acceptance into the teacher preparation program.

 Are you ready for the Teacher Preparation Program?

 The criteria for eligibility to interview for TPP is as follows:

 - Completed EDUC 2000 (or equivalent) with a C or better